ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _The true northerner._](https://chroniclingamerica.loc.gov/lccn/sn85033781/1873-01-03/ed-1/seq-7)

 #### 1873-01-03 &middot; Paw Paw, Mich.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ent of his cittle, it is his own
+fault.
+Iut if good returns, and gener­
+ally satisfactory results, are his lot, it is
+because he used proper and judicious
+management in the wintering of his
+cattle.
+W.
 What to Do in Case of Accident.
 Prof. Wilder, of Cornell University,
 gives these short rules for action in case